[HISTORY: Adopted by Common Council of City of North Tonawanda as indicated in article histories. Amendments noted where applicable.]

 A master electrician shall be a natural person who holds a master electrician certificate issued pursuant to this article.

-A master electrician certificate shall be issued by the Building Inspector if a person has qualified for and passed an examination as hereinafter required.
+A master electrician certificate shall be issued by the Building Inspector if a person has qualified for and passed an examination with a minimum grade of 75% as hereinafter required.

 Such examination shall be prepared and reviewed by an approved third-party examiner.
 It shall consist of a written exam which will fairly test the qualifications and knowledge of the applicant.
 In order to qualify to receive an application to take such examination, a person must: